Dreamus: Entry into music

 In January 2015, music streaming platform Music Mate was launched.

 On July 17, 2017 SM Entertainment acquired a stake in iRiver and became the second largest shareholder.

 On January 31, 2018, it was announced that, parent company SK Telecom along with entertainment agencies SM Entertainment, JYP Entertainment, and Hybe Corporation (formerly known as Bighit Entertainment) would collaborate and launch a B2B music distribution and a B2C music service platform.
 As part of this agreement, beginning from February 1, iRiver would distribute JYP and Big Hit’s album and digital music contents.
 HYBE would later go on to strike a distribution deal with YG Plus in January 27, 2021 hence no longer partnering with Dreamus.

 On December 11, 2018 it was announced that the company will update and rename the existing music streaming service 'Music Mate' to the new music platform 'FLO'.

-On March 28, 2019, iRiver announced that they would renamed to Dreamus Company.
+On March 28, 2019, iRiver announced that they would rename to Dreamus Company.

 On November 18, 2021 Dreamus partnered with entertainment agency RBW and FLO and signed an exclusive performance partnership contract, with this Dreamus owns a 2.04% stake in RBW.

 On November 29, 2021 SK Telecom, originally Dreamus' parent company, created and spun off SK Square, with Dreamus becoming a subsidiary of SK Square.